The Dangers of Speeding on the Road

 Speeding Can Get Your Driver’s License Suspended or Revoked

-A driver’s license suspension or revocation can be a serious penalty for speeding.
+A driver’s license suspension or revocation can be a severe penalty for speeding.
 Usually, when a driver got caught speeding, the officer will issue a speed-related ticket.
 If the driver accumulates too many tickets or runs at an excessively high speed, he or she may have their driver’s license suspended or revoked.

 Speeding Can Make It Difficult for You to Get a Job

-It is important to be mindful of the speed limit and to abide by all traffic laws while driving.
+It is essential to be mindful of the speed limit and to abide by all traffic laws while driving.
 Otherwise, it can result in severe negative consequences, both in terms of safety and employment.

 Avoid the Dangers of Speeding